Writing the college or scholarship essay doesn’t have to be scary.

 But your teen had better pick it up in a hurry in paragraph two or the reader will stop reading.
 Actually, in paragraph one, I’d better know where this is going.

-Much like an employment resume, in the college application essay, every word, every sentence must be scrutinized for its relevance and importance.
+Much like an employment resume, in the college application essay, every word, and every sentence must be scrutinized for its relevance and importance.
 Don’t repeat what you’ve already said.
 Don’t write too little on a topic leaving the reader wondering why this topic is important to you.
 (But it’s NOT a resume.
 That list of things is written in the application itself, not in the essay.)

 How Important is the application essay?